razermuse/VAmPI/README.md

 ### Linux Containers

-To run the `vampi` Container image, execute one of the following commands:
+To run the `vampi` Container image, execute the following command:

-1. Development: docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d

-2. QA: docker-compose -f docker-compose.yml -f docker-compose.qa.yml up -d

-3. Production (this disables Assess and enables Protect): docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d
+docker-compose up -d

 VAmPI should be accessible at http://ip_address:5002.